 What is a Deemed Contract?

 Note that in the absence of specific contractual terms most suppliers will automatically place you on so-called ‘deemed contract’ rates – or, in other words, one of the most expensive tariffs – when you first move in.
-Switching energy suppliers, which you can only do once you are responsible for your new home, typically takes about 21 days, but it is in your best interest to negotiate a better deal with your existing supplier(s), or find a new one, at the earliest opportunity.
+Switching energy suppliers, which you can only do once you are responsible for your new home, typically takes about 21 days.
+Still, it is in your best interest to negotiate a better deal with your existing supplier(s), or find a new one, at the earliest opportunity.

-If you an on a fixed-term contract for gas or electricity, or both, with your existing supplier(s), it may be more economical, if possible, to transfer the contract to your new home, rather than pay a cancellation or exit fee.
+If you have a fixed-term contract for gas or electricity, or both, with your existing supplier(s), it may be more economical, if possible, to transfer the contract to your new home, rather than pay a cancellation or exit fee.
 However, if you are in the last 49 days of any such contract, you can legally switch energy suppliers free of charge.

+#1.
 Gas and Electricity Prepayment

 If your new home has a prepayment, or prepaid, gas or electricity meter – the type that allows you to pay for energy in advance, by charging a key or card – contact the current energy supplier immediately.
 Request that the supplier remove any outstanding debt from the meter, so you are not liable for any money owed by the previous occupants of the property and arrange the delivery of a new prepayment key or card.

+#2.
 Gas and Electricity Standard Meter

-Thereafter, your course of action really depends on whether you want to keep a prepayment meter or replace it with a standard meter.
-Prepayment meters are useful for managing gas and electricity costs but require effort to top them up, plus the risk of running out of fuel in you fail to do so regularly.
+Thereafter, your course of action depends on whether you want to keep a prepayment meter or replace it with a standard meter.
+Prepayment meters are useful for managing gas and electricity costs but require effort to top them up, plus the risk of running out of fuel if you fail to do so regularly.

+#3.
 Can I Change my Gas and Electricity Payment Mode?

+#4.
 Book Early to Avoid Disappointment

 Reputable removal companies often have a substantially full order book, so it is usually advisable to book your chosen company with plenty of notice and, ideally, as soon as you know your moving date.
-Complete our straightforward quote request form to receive 6 free, no obligation quotes calculated on the basis of loading, unloading and travelling times.
-Once you are happy with a quote, confirm your booking as soon as possible.